-At the regional level some institutions have been identified with similar objectives and actions about urban resilience and cultural heritage preservation.
-Some of these institutions were engaged as stakeholders (see Section 2.5).
-Furthermore, some research activities of UNICAM can be related to some urbanistic topics of the Camerino's ARCH Project.
-UNICAM is also involved in some research project concerning the assessment of the seismic vulnerabilities of public buildings and schools placed within the Marche Region, together with other research institutes.
-Considering the consolidated collaboration between the Municipality of Camerino and the local institutions, the ARCH Project can be a useful opportunity to improve the current relationships.
+At the regional level some institutions6 have been identified with similar objectives and actions about urban resilience and cultural heritage preservation.
+Some of these institutions will be engaged as local partners (see Section 2.5).
+Furthermore, UNICAM is also involved in some relevant research projects concerning the assessment of the seismic vulnerabilities of public buildings and schools within the Marche Region, together with other research institutes.
+Considering the consolidated collaboration between the Municipality of Camerino and the local institutions, the ARCH project can be a useful opportunity to improve the current relationships.

-The team is made up of officials of Municipality of Camerino, University of Camerino (UNICAM), the National Institute for Geophysics and Volcanology (INGV) and the Italian national Agency for new Technologies, Energy and Sustainable Economic Development (ENEA).
+As already mentioned, the core team is made up of officials of Municipality of Camerino, University of Camerino (UNICAM), the National Institute for Geophysics and Volcanology (INGV) and the Italian national Agency for new Technologies, Energy and Sustainable Economic Development (ENEA).

-The stakeholders, also shown in Annex 1, are:
+The local partners, also shown in Annex 1, are:

-MIBACT (Ministry for cultural heritage and activities and tourism) National Level National Civil Protection Dept. ANIDIS (National Associations for Earthquake Engineering) Carabinieri command for cultural heritage CERHER (Centre for the resilience of heritage sites) Superintendence of architectural and landscape heritage of Regional Level Marche Region Marche Region
+National Level MIBACT (Ministry for cultural heritage and activities and tourism) National Civil Protection Dept. ANIDIS (National Associations for Earthquake Engineering) Carabinieri command for cultural heritage CERHER (Centre for the resilience of heritage sites) Superintendence of architectural and landscape heritage of Marche Region Marche Region Regional Level Hydrographic district of central Italy USR (Special Office for Reconstruction of Marche Region) ABAMC (Institute of Conservation of Marche Region) Order of Architects of Province of Macerata